BladeWDR/piholev6-adguard-migration/README.md

 1. Export your Pihole Teleporter config from settings.
 2. Clone this repo.
-3. Install PyYAML and requests from pip.
+3. Install PyYAML from pip.

    ```bash
    pip install PyYAML